OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jama.md

 Go to Criteria Configuration section on [Integration Configuration](../integrate/integration-configuration.md) page to learn in detail about Criteria Configuration.

-However, you don't need to write any criteria query in OpsHub Integration Manager.
+However, you don't need to write any criteria query in <code class="expression">space.vars.SITENAME</code>.
 Instead, you need to give the filter id for the same.
 The steps given below explain how to make filter in Jama for enabling criteria.

 ## Create Filter in Jama for enabling criteria